RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 A service, which has a bridge defines a set of activities and ui-elements that can be used to interact with the service.
 Next to the services the process can also define a `common` object, activities and ui-elements.
-This is particular useful, when activities, need to call activities from other services (in subActivities).
+This is particular useful, when activities, need to call other activities from other services (in subActivities).

-TODO...

 Read here full details of the [process schema](schemas/process).

 ### Services

 Services are defined within a process and represent the interactions with external services that is used in the process.
-Processes need to be defined in both the process-page and the process instance.
-However the main part of a services, which are the definitions of the activities and ui-elements, are defined in the process.
+However the main part of a services,
 Most importantly the process-page definition of a service can ([full schema](/schemas/process-page#pp-service)):

 - define a new bridge